bitcoin-dev-project/bitcoiner-intro-to-rust/03_our_first_function.md

 Look at that!
 You've written some Rust code and are starting to get the hang of the basics.
 That wasn't so bad was it?

 You battled with the compiler and won.
 For now, bask in your victory.
 You are well on your way to becoming a master of both Bitcoin and Rust.
 Do not fear the compiler.
 Fear is the mind-killer.
 Just remember to stay calm and read the errors carefully.
+You will figure it all out eventually.

 Let's move on to the next lesson.
 We'll go into more detail about hexadecimal format as well as converting to and working with bytes.